nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### **Getting a blind date: `blindDate`**

-Outputs a blind date from the LoveBook.
+Outputs a random date from the LoveBook.

 Format: `blindDate`